castorini/tct_colbert/README.md

 # Dense Retrieval with TCT-ColBERT
+The repo is the code for our paper:
-**\*\*\*\*\* Most of the code in this repository was revised from [Passage Re-ranking with BERT repository](https://github.com/nyu-dl/dl4marco-bert).**\*\*\*\*\*
+*[Distilling Dense Representations for Ranking using Tightly-Coupled Teachers](https://arxiv.org/pdf/2010.11386.pdf)* Sheng-Chieh Lin, Jheng-Hong Yang and Jimmy Lin **\*\*\*\*\* Most of the code in this repository was revised from [Passage Re-ranking with BERT repository](https://github.com/nyu-dl/dl4marco-bert).**\*\*\*\*\*

 ## MS Marco Dataset